Raise Your Voice

 End the Global Gag Rule!

-The controversial policy prohibits international family planning organizations receiving U.S. aid from providing information, counseling, or referrals related to abortion—even if using their own non-U.S. funding and even if the practices are legal in their own countries.
-During the July 20-21 markup, the committee defeated an amendment by Ranking Member Rep. Howard Berman (D-CA) to remove the Global Gag Rule from the bill.
+The controversial Global Gag Rule (also known as the Mexico City Policy) prohibits international family planning organizations receiving U.S. aid from providing information, counseling, or referrals related to abortion—even if using their own non-U.S. funding and even if the practices are legal in their own countries.

-If reinstated as a matter of law, the GGR would have terrible consequences for women and their families.
+When reinstated as a matter of law, the GGR has terrible consequences for women and their families.
 While it was in effect between 2001 and 2009, the policy forced clinics to cut back on a range of critical health services that have nothing to do with abortion, such as family planning, obstetric care, HIV testing, and malaria treatment.

 A Stanford University study also suggested that the policy may be linked to a dramatic rise in induced abortions in Africa, including in Ghana, Guinea, and Mozambique.
 These countries, which experienced the greatest cuts in U.S. support for health organizations under the policy, saw the number of induced abortions double between 2001 and 2008, along with a decline in contraceptive use.
 Reduced access to contraceptives resulting from funding cuts may have led women to substitute abortion for contraception, according to the study, which is the first quantitative effort to examine the policy’s impacts.

 The GGR was first adopted in 1984 by President Ronald Reagan but has since been removed and reinstated several times.
 President Obama rescinded the policy when he took office in January 2009.
 President Donald J. Trump reinstated the Global Gag Rule in 2017.